whatafunc/Golang_Echo_with_Vue.js/README.md

 # Vue.js and Golang Monolithic Application

 This is a monolithic application that combines a Vue.js frontend with a Golang backend using the Echo framework.
-The frontend uses Vuetify for Material Design components.
+The frontend uses 3 templates but user can just check /api/* as well

 ## Project Structure